 Giving Compass’ Take:

-• Data was the first step for the city of Baltimore – they identified racist school resource allocation – but now to fix it they must go into communities and change things.
+• Tina Nazerian reports that data was the first step toward equity for Baltimore City Public Schools – they identified racist school resource allocation – but now to fix it they must go into communities and change things.

-• How can data continue to inform Baltimore’s work?
+• How can other school districts and cities learn from Baltimore’s work?
 How has philanthropy contributed to inequitable distribution of resources?

 • School segregation is still rampant in the United States.
 Memphis is more segregated today than it was 50 years ago.